 The negatives: diamonds graded by the EGL and IGI (or even uncertified diamonds) are mixed in with superior diamonds graded by the GIA and AGS.

 Robbins Bros only recently celebrated one hundred years in business, making them one of the oldest jewelry stores we’ve reviewed – although they only became known as Robbins Bros in 1993 Through the changing styles of the twentieth century, right up until now, they’ve played a pivotal role in the lives of countless couples looking to start the greatest journey together.
+For those who want to explore alternatives nearby, you can also find local jewelry stores that may offer personalized experiences as well.

 This is, of course, one of the reasons why we’ll always have a soft spot for America’s traditional jewelers.
 The story behind an engagement ring is one of its greatest assets, and to know that your story is part of a narrative that includes generations and generations of couples is, to us, an irreplaceable feeling.